-3.0 Main Report 3.1 Missed Bin Collections Executive Summary of Actions This report will highlight the progress of work which has been undertaken to address persistent issues which include: Intensive work with squads reinforcing the concern of members and the customer experience; Using narrow bodied vehicles where logistically possible; Ordering eight more narrow bodied vehicles, due Spring 2020; Working with communities and residents directly or through Elected Members regarding restricted access; Meeting with DFI officers on the ground regarding yellow lines and enforcement; The Strategic Director has arranged to meet with DFI officials; Identified key affected streets per area- looking at solutions; Customer program being fast tracked around waste collection solutions.
-3.2 Background An update on Waste Collection issues was submitted to the P&C Committee on 8 th October 2019, and a further detailed briefing was provided to the Party Group Leaders on the 8 th November 2019.
-The October report stated: 'Turning to the issue of missed bins, this item has received increased scrutiny over the past two years as the new Resources and Fleet City Service, has been established and throughout the summer of 2019 in particular.
+This report will highlight work progressed to date to address persistent issues which include:

+- Intensive work with squads reinforcing the concern of members and the customer experience - Using narrow bodied vehicles where logistically possible - 8 more narrow bodies vehicles ordered due Spring 2020 - Working with communities and residents directly or through elected members regarding restricted access - Meetings with DFI officers on the ground regarding yellow lines and enforcement - Strategic Director to meet DFI officials - Identified key affected streets per area- looking at solutions - Customer program being fast tracked around waste collection solutions

+3.2 Background

+An update on Waste Collection issues was submitted to the P&C Committee on 8th October 2019, and a further detailed briefing was provided to the Party Group Leaders on the 8th November 2019.

+The October report stated:

+Turning to the issue of missed bins, this item has received increased scrutiny over the past two years as the new Resources & Fleet City Service, has been established and throughout the summer of 2019 in particular.
 One of the priorities in Waste Collection is to ensure that the number of missed bins are kept to a minimum.
 It is worth reminding Members that on average we collect approximately 154,000 bins a week, so the percentage of missed bins is less than 0.5%, although we appreciate the impact even this has on people'.

 - 3.3 Waste Collection runs on average 49 planned routes each day, some operate over a 10 day cycle.
 Routes are designed to ensure that all crews are employed for 37 hours per week, and have been reviewed in the last 12 months.
-Routes take into account travel times and times taken to empty lorries as well as carrying out compulsory vehicle safety checks each day. - 3.4 Adjustments to routes are made as necessary e.g. new housing stock, PBMSA coming on stream etc. There is no established capacity to revisit missed streets during normal operational hours except for the provision of one Quick Reaction Team to recover missed black bins.
+Routes take into account travel times and times taken to empty lorries as well as carrying out compulsory vehicle safety checks each day. - Adjustments to routes are made as necessary e.g. new housing stock, PBMSA coming on stream etc. There is no established capacity to revisit missed streets during normal operational hours except for the provision of one Quick Reaction Team to recover missed black bins.
 All other recovery is currently carried out on overtime.